royaltm/redis-em-mutex/README.md

 To upgrade redis-em-mutex on production from 0.2.x to 0.3.x you must make sure the correct handler has been selected.
 See more on HANDLERS below.

-The "pure" and "script" handlers are not compatible.
+The "pure" and "script" handlers are incompatible.
 Two different handlers must not utilize the same semaphore-key space.

 Because only the "pure" handler is compatible with redis-em-mutex <= 0.2.x, when upgrading live production make sure to add `handler: :pure` option to `Redis::EM::Mutex.setup` or set the environment variable on production app servers: